LawTotem/PoE-Enchantress/README.md

 ### SnapshotScreen
 You'll have to compile the snapper.cpp file yourself into a dll and put that into the same folder as the script to use this but when enabled it will save a time stamped snapshot every time you use the tool.
 Used in development to provide reference images.

+### SaveEnchant
+This option will save the scanned enchants to a date stamped text file if you want to keep statistics on what you have seen.
+If anything goes wrong with the scan, missed enchant or something, you can type in the correct enchant and press the reprocess enchant and it will save the file again, overwriting the file until you perform another screen grab.

 ## Other
 ### scale
 Untested but maybe corrects for some monitor scaling.